asambl docs

 Opening Ask asambl

-You can open Ask asambl from the sidebar or with a keyboard shortcut.
-Once it is open, type a question and asambl responds using the context it has from your vault.
+Type a question and asambl answers by retrieving the relevant notes, plans, and check-ins from your files, streaming the reply as it composes it, so you can start reading before it finishes.
 Because it draws on your own plans and check-ins, you do not have to re-explain your situation each time.

 Suggested prompts